- Rent Control / Increase Limitations. Indiana state landlords can raise rent if they send a notice to the tenant.

 How Often Can Rent Be Increased?

-The state of Indiana does not legislate the frequency with which rent can be increased.
+The state of Indiana does not regulate how often rent can increase.

 Laws Regarding Late Fees

-In the state of Indiana, a landlord may charge a tenant up to a $25 fee for rental payments returned for insufficient funds Indiana Code 24-4.5-7-202
+In the state of Indiana, a landlord may charge a tenant up to a $25 fee for rental payments returned for insufficient funds.
+(IC 24-4.5-7-202)

-The state of Indiana has legislation indicating that rental rates may not be regulated for privately owned real property unless authorized by an act of the general assembly Indiana Code 32-31-1-20
+The state of Indiana has legislation indicating that rental rates may not be regulated for privately owned real property unless authorized by an act of the general assembly.
+(IC 32-31-1-20)